 Armchair Travel: Exhibition on Screen

-Sometimes frustrated by his own failings, Degas (1834–1917) was consumed by obsessive principles and failing eyesight, but his determination to capture everyday life was evident in every mark he made.
-Never fully satisfied, Degas kept many of his drawings and sculptures in private during his lifetime.
-But now, through close examination, they can be seen as some of the most beautifully detailed and expressive works in the modern era.
+Frustrated by his own failings, including his eyesight, Degas was nevertheless determined to capture everyday life, as seen in every mark he made.
+Never satisfied, Degas kept many of his drawings and sculptures in private.
+But now they are known as some of the most beautifully detailed and expressive works in the modern era.
 Through the writings of friends and commentators, and Degas’s own letters, Passion for Perfection explores the complex story behind one of the most influential French artists of the late 19th century.